 For more specifics, see the Core 2 exam objectives.

 New approach to operational procedures

-As with previous versions, CompTIA’s certifications consider how the IT profession is evolving.
-Since even entry-level technicians need to adapt to more complex environments, they need to understand operational procedures in a variety of scenarios.
-Some of the changes in the Core 2 exam focus on aspects like importance of best practices and documentation, basic disaster prevention and recovery, regulation issues including PII (personally identifiable information) and GDPR and change-management best practices.
-There are also new skills such as scripting basics and use of remote access.
+As with previous A+ Core 1 & Core 2 exam objectives, CompTIA’s certification considers how the IT profession is evolving.
+Since even entry-level technicians need to adapt to more complex environments, they need to understand operational procedures in various scenarios.
+Some of the Core 1 and 2 series changes focus on aspects like the importance of appropriate documentation and policies, as well as basic change-management best practices.
+You will learn to follow and embed best practices for environmental protection, safety, professionalism, and communication.